 "Only spend your very first lesson in a quiet car park," he recommends.

-If you're taking your test in a Vauxhall Corsa with manual gears, practicing in your parents' automatic Jaguar isn’t ideal, but it's not the end of the world.
+If you're taking your test in a Vauxhall Corsa with manual gears, practicing in your parents' automatic BMW isn’t ideal, but it's not the end of the world.